abbyonstott/StormScript/docs/building.md

 ## Windows

-Run CMake (GUI or CLI) output should be a MakeFile

-Make sure you have mingw-make installed and run that.
+Make sure you have MinGW-make installed

+Run CMake GUI, and configure for MinGW-make

+output should be a MakeFile, run mingw-make in that directory.

 ## Visual Studio Code